peterkappus/panoflex/README.md

 - Select "Web application"
 - Provide a name (whatever you like)
 - Add your local callback URI (e.g. http://localhost:5000/auth/google_oauth2/callback) to the Authorised Redirect URIs section
+- Add the callback URL for production (e.g. http://app.herokuapp.com/auth/callback)
 - Click Save (TWICE)
 - Copy our Client ID and Secret to your `.env` file

+It also has a `Procfile` which you probably won't need to touch.

+### Local development
+Start postgres.
+If you used Brew, you can run `brew install postgres` to get info on how to manually start it.
+Usually it looks something like this:
+`pg_ctl -D /usr/local/var/postgres start`

+Or, to have it run constantly in the background,
+`brew services start postgresql`

 To start the server use
 `$ heroku local`

-It also has a `Procfile` which you probably won't need to touch.

 ### Deploying to heroku